agarwalmanvi/agarwalmanvi.github.io/_projects/structurepe.markdown

 # Generated Samples

 Below, we give some good and bad examples of both the baseline methods and our proposed methods.
+The abbreviations are as follows:
+1. Baselines
+   1. NoPE: No Positional Encoding
+   2. APE: Absolute Positional Encoding
+   3. RPE: Relative Positional Encoding
+   4. S-APE/b: SymphonyNet
+   5. S-RPE/b: RIPO Attention
+2. Our Methods
+   1. L S-APE: StructureAPE with learnable embedding
+   2. S S-APE: StructureAPE with sinusoidal embedding
+   3. L S-RPE: StructureRPE with learnable embedding
+   4. S S-RPE: StructureRPE with sinusoidal embedding
+   5. NS-RPE/c: StructureRPE with nonstationary kernel on chord labels
+   6. NS-RPE/s: StructureRPE with nonstationary kernel on section labels

+We only use the sinusoidal embedding with the NS-* variants because of constraints on computational capacity.

 ## Next-timestep Prediction